ai-mindset/ai-mindset.github.io/_posts/2024-12-05-TIL-llm-eval-critique-shadowing.md

 3. Expert conducts binary pass/fail judgements with detailed critiques
 4. Address discovered issues and verify fixes
 5. Develop LLM-based judges using expert critiques as few-shot examples
-6. Analyze error patterns and root causes
+6. Analyse error patterns and root causes
-7. Create specialized judges for persistent issues
+7. Create specialised judges for persistent issues

 The process is continuous, repeating periodically or when material changes occur.
 For simpler applications or when manual review is feasible, teams can adapt or streamline these steps while maintaining the core principle of systematic data examination.